Garrigill

 For many years there has been one pub in the village, the 'George & Dragon', but this was closed from September 2009 to December 2010 and again from November 2013 to 3 April 2015.
 It subsequently closed again and re-opened on 25 August 2017.
 Before the mid-20th century there was a second pub, The Old Fox, next to the church.

 The centre of the village is the green which the post office and George & Dragon overlook with the church and village hall nearby, but at either end of the village proper are the areas of Gatefoot and Gatehead, whilst on the village's outskirts are the settlements of Beldy, Crossgill, Loaning (pronounced Lonnin') Head and Ashgillside.
 There are two water pumps in the village, one on the green and one (which still works) by the bridge.

 At Ashgillside and Beldy there are waterfalls namely Ashgill Force and Thortergill Force.
 Thortergill Force (formerly known to locals as Lady's Walk) was previously able to be accessed by the public, but access has now been closed by the current landowners.

 The closest town is Alston, four miles away to the north.

 The parish church of St John was for centuries a chapel of ease to St Augustine's at Alston but was promoted to full parish status in the 1980s.
 It is served by a team vicar based at Alston who also serves the churches at Nenthead, Knarsdale, Kirkhaugh and Lambley.
 There used to be several non-conformist chapels at or just outside Garrigill as well.
 Unlike most of the rest of Cumbria the parishes of Alston, Nenthead and Garrigill are within the Diocese of Newcastle not the Diocese of Carlisle.

 At nearby Tynehead, now only a single house but once a thriving mining community, there was until the 1930s a primary school which was the highest school there has ever been in England.
 Garrigill's own school, located at Gatefoot on the Leadgate road, closed in the 1960s.

 Sport

 Both the Pennine Way, the oldest of the UK's National Trails, and the Sea to Sea Cycle Route (C2C) England's most popular long-distance cycle route, pass through the village.

 The London-Edinburgh-London cycle event passes through the village.

+The Spine Race passes through the village.